MissVeronica/um-pdf-user-submitted-data/README.md

 ## Reference

-The dompdf software is being used for creating the PDF source.
+The dompdf code library is being used for creating the PDF source.

 https://github.com/dompdf/dompdf/wiki